 Medical Editor: John P. Cunha, DO, FACOEP

-Prialt (ziconotide) is used to treat severe chronic pain in people who cannot use or do not respond to standard pain-relieving medications.
-It is a non-narcotic pain reliever.
-Common side effects include dizziness, drowsiness, nausea, headache, and weakness.
+Prialt (ziconotide) is a non-narcotic pain reliever used to treat severe chronic pain in people who cannot use or do not respond to standard pain-relieving medications.
+Common side effects of Prialt include dizziness, spinning sensation, drowsiness, nausea, headache, weakness, joint pain, sleep problems, unusual dreams, stomach pain, diarrhea, constipation, loss of appetite, urinating less than usual, or loss of balance or coordination.

 Our Prialt (ziconotide) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.